Paddywc/milestone-project-5/README.md

 - The [StoreItem class](https://github.com/Paddywc/milestone-project-5/blob/master/market/models.py)  is taken from the Code Institute e-commerce project.
 The delivery_required, is_coins and coins_amount fields are original code
 - Code in the [Delivery class](https://github.com/Paddywc/milestone-project-5/blob/master/market/models.py) for automatically setting other current_delivery_method values to false when one’s value is set to true is taken from [Adam on stackoverflow](https://stackoverflow.com/questions/1455126/unique-booleanfield-value-in-django) and edited to reflect the project variables.
 Added is the condition of only changing the current_delivery_method values of that user.
 This code is also used in the [SuggestionAdminPage class](https://github.com/Paddywc/milestone-project-5/blob/master/usersuggestions/models)
 - The code that fixes the bug where tests crash because unit tests can’t use the messages middleware is from [Tarsis Azevedo on stackoverflow](https://stackoverflow.com/questions/11938164/why-dont-my-django-unittests-know-that-messagemiddleware-is-installed).
 It is used throughout the various tests files and identified in the comments
-- The code that enables unit testing session attributes is from [Mark L on stackoverflow.com)[https://stackoverflow.com/questions/16865947/django-httprequest-object-has-no-attribute-session].
+- The code that enables unit testing session attributes is from [Mark L on stackoverflow.com](https://stackoverflow.com/questions/16865947/django-httprequest-object-has-no-attribute-session).
 It is used throughout the testing files and identified in the comments
-- The code in the [base.html](https://github.com/Paddywc/milestone-project-5/blob/master/templates /base.html) template for displaying Django messages as a bootstrap alert is from [simpleisbetterthancomplex](https://simpleisbetterthancomplex.com/tips/2016/09/06/django-tip-14-messages-framework.html).
+- The code in the [base.html](https://github.com/Paddywc/milestone-project-5/blob/master/templates/base.html) template for displaying Django messages as a bootstrap alert is from [simpleisbetterthancomplex](https://simpleisbetterthancomplex.com/tips/2016/09/06/django-tip-14-messages-framework.html).
 The foundations of the [password_reset_done template](https://github.com/Paddywc/milestone-project-5/blob/master/templates/registration/password_reset_done.html) are also from [simpleisbetterthancomplex](https://simpleisbetterthancomplex.com/tutorial/2016/09/19/how-to-create-password-reset-view.html)
 - The code in the [project settings](https://github.com/Paddywc/milestone-project-5/blob/master/unicornattractor/settings/py) for using AWS is from the Code Institute e-commerce project
 - The [project settings](https://github.com/Paddywc/milestone-project-5/blob/master/unicornattractor/settings/py) code that enables testing for Matplotlib functions in Travis is from [Sylhare on stackoverflow](https://stackoverflow.com/questions/37604289/tkinter-tclerror-no-display-name-and-no-display-environment-variable)
 - The code in [usersuggestions/data_visualization.py](https://github.com/Paddywc/milestone-project-5/blob/master/usersuggestions/data_visualization.py) for specifying minor and major tick mark intervals is from the [Matplotlib website](https://matplotlib.org/gallery/ticks_and_spines/major_minor_demo.html#sphx-glr-gallery-ticks-and-spines-major-minor-demo-py)
 - The code in [usersuggestions/data_visualization.py](https://github.com/Paddywc/milestone-project-5/blob/master/usersuggestions/data_visualization.py) for saving plots to S3 is taken from [Aidan Feldman on stackoverflow](https://stackoverflow.com/questions/31485660/python-uploading-a-plot-from-memory-to-s3-using-matplotlib-and-boto).
 The code is adjusted to fit projects structure and data
 - The [SuggestionAdminPageForm initialization code](https://github.com/Paddywc/milestone-project-5/blob/master/usersuggestions/forms.py) that only allows admin users to be assigned to a suggestion is from [neil.millikin  on stackoverflow](https://stackoverflow.com/questions/291945/how-do-i-filter-foreignkey-choices-in-a-django-modelform)
-- The line of code used throughout the tests files that force logs in a user is from (WeizhongTu on stackoverflow)[https://stackoverflow.com/questions/2619102/djangos-self-client-login-does-not-work-in-unit-tests]
+- The line of code used throughout the tests files that force logs in a user is from [WeizhongTu on stackoverflow](https://stackoverflow.com/questions/2619102/djangos-self-client-login-does-not-work-in-unit-tests)

 ### Additional Credits
 - The sound wave gif seen by logged in users on the [home page](https://paddywc-unicornattractor.herokuapp.com/) is taken from [tenor](https://tenor.com/view/sound-wave-wave-sound-gif-3535566)